-This is an initial draft of the history of the Friends.
-We invite readers to help us correct errors and fill in omissions by writing to us at
+This is the late Brian Yates' History of the founding of the Friends.
+It was originally published online in May 2008 and after his death was edited by Vaunita Schnell and John Mordes.
+We invite readers to help correct errors and fill in omissions by writing to us at

 The Friends of Hemlock Gorge is a small, non-governmental community organization whose goal is the preservation and betterment of a small but, in our view, precious park.

 Organizations like the Friends have been part of the fabric of American life since colonial times.
 They have arisen in response to a wide array of needs that government cannot meet.
 Their profiles are often low and their goals modest, but their impact on the quality of community life is often large.
 These organizations are created by volunteers who seldom seek recognition.
 For that reason, the histories of these organizations are seldom recorded and preserved.